Dedication Defined By A Determined Sisterhood...

 The goal was finally realized.
 A formal ceremony was conducted on June 17, 1978 at the Holiday Inn of Killeen by the South Central Regional Director, Mrs. Derelyn Davis, who presented the charter to our chapter.
 The charter members are Delores Atkins, Joyce A. Davis, Christine H. Diggs, Maria Douglas, Patricia Gray, Pamela A. Hall, Juanita Huckaby, Valerie Hudgins, Delores Jenkins, Fanny Kay, Dennise King, Brenda Lee, Grace Mosely, Estella Murray, Sharon Dennis, Dora Robinson, Ruth Tomlin, and Yvonne Winn.

-Since then, the Mu Theta Omega Chapter of Alpha Kappa Alpha Sorority, Incorporated® has been dedicated to the continuous efforts of Exemplifying Excellence through Sustainable Service.
+Since then, the Mu Theta Omega Chapter of Alpha Kappa Alpha Sorority, Incorporated® has been dedicated to the continuous efforts of Soaring to Greater Heights of Sisterhood and Service.
 Planting many seeds of prosperity throughout society, the main investment remains focused on education.
 The chapter captures the essence of community outreach by scholarship awards of $10,000 annually, supporting HBCUs, staying abreast on health issues, strengthening families, environmental ownership, and addressing the issue of global poverty in the community.

 The torch continues to be passed on through the years, by merit and culture, with service to all mankind.